vedph/cadmus-doc/migration/export/json-export.md

 ## Executing an Export

-To execute a JSON export for data, use this commands in the [Cadmus CLI tool](../../tools/cadmus-tool):
+To execute a JSON export for data, use this command in the [Cadmus CLI tool](../../tools/cadmus-tool):

 - [export JSON](../../tools/cadmus-tool.md#export)
   {% endraw %}